Providing Divorce Mediation Services Throughout California

 Understanding Divorce Mediation

-Fortunately, Dina Haddad is one of California’s top divorce mediators who assist clients through the mediation process, helping them reach solutions that work for everyone.
+Dina Haddad is one of the top divorce mediators in California whose help has guided hundreds of clients through the mediation process to an agreeable resolution that works for couples.

 How Is Divorce Mediation Different From Other Options?

-From a financial and legal perspective, collaborative divorce may work better, but it is more complex because it requires additional professionals to be involved.
+Collaboration divorce may be better financially and legally, but it is more complex since it will have more professionals involved.
 Divorce mediation is somewhere in the middle; it is uncomplicated and efficient, yet still considers the couple’s needs.

 Who Is Divorce Mediation For?